PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/isAnonymizationOn().rst

 Examples
 --------

-To check if data anonymization is turned on or off for a given visitor:
+To check whether a specific user is anonymous or non-anonymous:

 .. tabs::